Shakira: Legacy

 Shakira's influence has transcended the boundaries of pop culture; she has become a socio-political influencer and was named as one of the "World's Greatest Leaders" of 2017 by Fortune.
-According to the magazine, "the multilingual singer was a force of nature in the philanthropic world" and "Her 104 million fans on Facebook make her the most-followed female celebrity on the planet.
-But her real leadership comes in how she has leveraged those (social media) platforms on behalf of vulnerable kids".
+In November 2010, The Independent argued that Shakira is a "living proof that pop and politics can mix".
+The newspaper wondered how she "balances battling poverty with squeezing into sequinned bikinis", but noted that because of her stature and through her efforts she is able to have "the ear of the global political elite".
 The Guardian published in November 2009 an essay by Euan Ferguson titled "The making of Saint Shakira".
-Among its topics are Shakira's impact on Colombia's social change, especially in the area of childhood education, and her ability to effectively discuss issues with such world leaders as Barack Obama and Gordon Brown ("she gets things done").
-On the popular level, she is celebrated "as something of a saint" and "accorded near-divine status" in Colombia and elsewhere in Latin America.
-Ferguson found Shakira quite authentic and convincing intellectually.
-He wrote: "Something very strange happens, in the company of Shakira Isabel Mebarak Ripoll, to cynicism. [...]
-Not arrogant or demanding [...] she not only knows what she's talking about, but puts her money where her mouth is [...] she's Madonna gone right".
+Among its topics are Shakira's impact on Colombia's social change, especially in the area of childhood education, and her ability to effectively discuss issues with such world leaders as Barack Obama and Gordon Brown.
+He wrote: "she not only knows what she's talking about, but puts her money where her mouth is ... she's Madonna gone right".